eth-cscs/sarus/doc/user/user_guide.rst

 It is then possible to execute a container passing the ``--ssh`` option to :program:`sarus run`, e.g. ``sarus run --ssh <image> <command>``.
-Using the previously generated the SSH keys, the hook will instantiate an sshd and setup a custom ``ssh`` binary inside each container created with the same command.
+Using the previously generated the SSH keys, the hook instantiates an SSH daemon and sets up a custom ``ssh`` binary inside each container created with the same command.

 Within a container spawned with the ``--ssh`` option, it is possible to connect into other containers by simply issuing the ``ssh`` command available in the